yeonjuan/html-eslint/docs/rules/id-naming-convention.md

----
-id: id-naming-convention
-title: "id-naming-convention"
----

-# id-naming-convention
+# @html-eslint/id-naming-convention

-Enforce naming conventions for id attributes.
+- Enforce naming conventions for id attributes.

 ## How to use